No Spectacles, No Contact Lenses, No Surgery!

 - do not want to undergo laser refractive surgery

-- find that contact lenses do not fulfil their needs
+- find that contact lenses do not fulfill their needs

 - find it hard to wear lenses all day without discomfort